-Following the same logic, using a flat prior would not change the information provided by the objective function and thus lead to estimates close to the least-squares ones.
-Using a least-absolute deviation loss function, the Laplace estimate with our chosen quasi-prior is shown to have substantially lower MAE and RMSE compared to that obtained using least-squares.
-The family of inference methods proposed results in confidence sets for the date of a structural change with more accurate coverage probabilities and often accompanied by a non-trivial reduction in the width of the confidence set.
-Inference based on these methods retains a frequentist interpretation and is simple to implement in practice.
+Using a least-absolute deviation loss function, the Laplace estimate with our chosen quasi-prior is shown to have substantially lower MAE and RMSE in finite-samples compared to that obtained using least-squares.
+As in other methods, our procedure relies on a trimming parameter $0<\epsilon<1$ which prevents the estimator to locate the break date in the first and last $100\epsilon\%$ of the sample.
+To achieve good results it is necessary that the trimming parameter should not be chosen too high because otherwise the estimate might tend to overestimate (resp. underestimate) the break date if it is in the first (resp. second) half of the sample.
+With regards to the GL estimator, the smaller the trimming the larger is the information used by the procedure.
+Since its construction relies on the overall behavior of the criterion function we find that $\epsilon=0.05$ performs well for different locations of the break date.
+Our proposed inference results in confidence sets for the break date with more accurate coverage rates and often accompanied by a non-trivial reduction in the width of the confidence set relative to popular methods.